 Running your own business isn't easy.
-In fact, it can be one of the most challenging things you'll ever do.
+It can be one of the most challenging things you'll ever do.
 For that reason, it's understandable why many choose to stick to the safe route and be employed by someone else.

 Being a freelancer can bring many headaches.
 In any given day, a freelancer can have anything go wrong, whether that's difficulties with clients or problems with workload and time management.

-Overall, those who do take the leap and go freelance enjoy many benefits, including everything from being their own boss and having more freedom to working from home and discovering new things on a daily basis.
+Overall, those who do take the leap and go freelance enjoy many benefits, including everything from being their own boss and having more freedom to working from home and discovering new things daily.

 If too many people are making wrong assumptions about you and your business, pretend to be bigger than you are.
 That's right.
 Pretend you're not alone.
 Change the language on your website and marketing literature to say 'We' instead of 'I'.
 Say you're an 'agency' – if you think it will help.

 Alternatively, you could pull together a network of other freelancers to offer collaborative services.
 You could also consider paying for virtual services, having your own virtual PA answering your phone calls.
-There's no harm in pretending to be bigger if you think it will gain you the respect you deserve.
+There's no harm in pretending to be a more prominent company if you think it will gain you the respect you deserve.

 People will always try it on, exploiting your freelance position at every turn.
 Because you're a sole trader, they'll assume you're desperate and grateful for any work that might come your way.
 You're not, so don't let people treat you that way.

 The only time you should do work for free is when you need to build your portfolio or if you think it really will lead to more work.
 For example, if a big name brand approached you and wanted some free services, you should weigh up the advantages and disadvantages of helping them.
 To tackle everyone else, say no. But always be helpful because you don't want to burn any bridges.

 When you work for yourself, family and friends will assume they can call on your skills whenever they like.
 They'll assume you're not busy and can help them out.
 They'll also think you can provide your services for free.